PixelWizards/com.pixelwizards.shotassembly/README.md

 ## Future Tasks

 * API to allow for pipeline integration / CLI operation
-* optionally use an existing open scene
-* optionally use an existing Playable Director / Timeline sequence to generate the animation tracks
 * optionally create the camera / cinemachine brain

 ## Installation